ubertidavide/fastbots/README.md

 ```

 ### User Agent (Optional)
-Configure the user agent used for the requests in the file.
+Configure the user agent used for the requests.
 ```ini
 -- settings.ini
 [settings]